enkidevs/curriculum/python-data-analysis/python-data-analysis-core/initializing-and-cleaning-datasets/importing-data-sets.md

 On the other hand, if we are importing from a local source, we first have to make sure the file is in our working Python directory[1].

-Now we can import it into our project using `pandas`.
+Now we can import it into our project.

 > Add this code to the same notebook we created in the previous workout.